tomas-fryza/vhdl-course/Labs/02-ise/README.md

     | 1 | 0 |  |   |   |
     | 1 | 1 |  |   |   |

-    According to the truth table, create canonical SoP (Sum of Product) or PoS (Product of Sum) forms as follows:
+    According to the truth table, create canonical SoP (Sum of Products) or PoS (Product of Sums) forms as follows:

     &nbsp;